camunda/camunda-docs-manual/content/update/patch-level.md

 Please note that this does not apply to the Sync API, which keeps its behavior and fails if the process instance does not exist.

-## 7.22.0 to 7.22.1 / 7.21.5 to 7.21.6 /  7.20.8 to 7.20.9

 ### XLTS libraries provided by XLTS.dev by HeroDevs, Incl

-These patches replace the following libraries with a XLTS versions provided by XLTS.dev by HeroDevs, Incl:
+Starting with 7.22.1,  7.21.6, 7.20.9 the following libraries are replaced with XLTS versions provided by XLTS.dev by HeroDevs, Incl:

 *  *angular-ui-bootstrap*
 *  *angular-translate*
 *  *angular-moment*
 *  *Bootstrap*

- Where the above libraries were licensed entirely under the MIT license, XLTS for AngularJS licenses additional parts under the XLTS for AngularJS – EULA.
-By downloading and using Camunda with XLTS for AngularJS, you agree to the terms of the XLTS for AngularJS – EULA.
-Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#xlts-for-angularjs" >}}) for details and the terms of the EULA.
+Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#web-applications-cockpit-tasklist-admin" >}}) for details.

 # Full Distribution